 If that wasn’t threatening enough: Pandi has also branched into the PA-Mangling World of free electronics scattered with continued live and studio recordings with the master of noise Masami Akita aka Merzbow, free-sludge rockers Porn, world consumer Bill Laswell and Mr. Godflesh himself Justin Broadrick- and jazz crossed-stream polluters Mats Gustafsson & Sonic Youths’ almighty Thurston Moore…” John Olson: Life Is a Rip Off

 You started organizing gigs in Budapest pretty early on.
-Can you talk about this period, and how it has formed you?
+Can you talk about this period, and how it formed you?

 I started to book punk/hardcore shows when I was 17, and I keep booking sporadically to this day.
 For me, it has always been an important part of touring: to offer something in return, and to make things happen locally.
 The pre-GPS, pre-EU, pre-“cellphone on every broke person” routine was like this: cooking all day, going with the pot to a specific gas station outside Budapest to make sure we won’t miss each other.
 Go to the venue.
 The next day, getting up, sightseeing Budapest as much as possible so the bands leave with something to remember.
-Coming from the DIY punk scene, touring squats with my grindcore bands at a young age, sleeping on the floor, cooking for bands made me prepared for the road by the time I started to tour more frequently, and helped me appreciate the smallest things.
+Coming from the DIY punk scene, touring squats with my grindcore bands at a young age, sleeping on the floor, cooking for bands had made me prepared for the road by the time I started to tour more frequently, and helped me appreciate the smallest things.
 I still consider myself part of this scene.